Dual structures on Coxeter and Artin groups of rank three: Coxeter elements in rank-three hyperbolic groups

 where $\beta = \rho^2 / \alpha^2 > 1$.
 This quantity is strictly increasing in $\lambda$ for $\lambda \geq 1$ (and it is equal to $1$ for the degenerate case $\lambda = 1$ where $t_\lambda$ becomes the identity).
 Thus the spectral radius of $rt_\lambda$ increases with the translation length of $t_\lambda$.

-Recall that $t=r_jr_i$ and suppose by contradiction that $j > i+1$.
+Recall that $t=r_jr_i$ and suppose for the sake of contradiction that $j > i+1$.
 Then the translation length of $t' = r_{i+1}r_i$ is strictly smaller than the translation length of $t$.
 Therefore, the spectral radius of $w' = rt'$ is strictly smaller than the spectral radius of $w = rt$ (and strictly greater than $1$).
-As noted in the proof \Cref{lemma:pedal-triangle}, all the Coxeter elements of $W$ have the same translation length and thus the same spectral radius.
+As noted in the proof of \Cref{lemma:pedal-triangle}, all the Coxeter elements of $W$ have the same translation length and thus the same spectral radius.
 We reach a contradiction because $w'$ is essential and, by \cite[Theorem 4.1]{mcmullen2002coxeter}, the Coxeter elements minimize the spectral radius among all essential elements of $W$. \end{proof}

 The previous two lemmas yield the following analog of \cite[Theorem 3.22]{paolini2021proof}.

 \begin{theorem} For every element $u \in [1,w]$, we have that $u$ is a Coxeter element for the subgroup of $W$ generated by the reflections below $u$. \end{theorem}